 Friday evening, February 24th, 1967, saw the inaugural meeting of an enthusiastic group who met in the school rooms at Mooroolbark Technical School.
 On that evening approximately 50 future members of the organization met and it was decided to name the group The Eastern and Mountain District Radio Club.
 It was also decided that the temporary Foundation Committee carry on in office until such time as the Constitution was drawn up and permanent office bearers elected.
 A Committee comprising Ken McLachlan, Jack Gutcher, Ken Constable, Reg Durrant, John Beckett and John Wilson was formed to accept the presented copy of the Moorabbin & District Radio Club’s Constitution and alter it to apply to the EMDRC.

-A gathering of the Thursday morning group
+The Thursday morning group gathering

 Today its history